 Be sure to get your Reading Readiness Packet.
 These strategies will guarantee you get your child to enjoy reading.
 Use these tips to find the right book for your child.

-One of my favorite parts of the poem is letter L. It states “Learn to read with-not just to- your child daily.
+One of the best parts of the poem is the letter L. It states “Learn to read with-not just to- your child daily.
 Read aloud, share ideas, and answer questions.”
-Talk with your children about what is happening in the story.
+Talk to your children about what is happening in the story.
 Ask them how the story made them feel and why?
 What part’s of the story did they like or dislike?
 Which picture was their favorite?
 Model reading so your children see that you value it.
 Use books to build experiences, bond together and escape the day to enter a new world.
 ENJOY!!

 Enjoy the ABCs of reading and share with other parents.